 “Daddy, I want it now!” whined Veruca Salt throughout the 1971 classic film, Willy Wonka & the Chocolate Factory.
 I often wondered why Salt couldn’t wait a day and just ask her dad to give Mr. Wonka a call to talk about the golden goose.
 If she’d have just had some PATIENCE and enjoyed the day, she wouldn’t have ended up in the garbage chute.
 Salt should be a lesson to men and women going through a divorce.

 Why?
-Because patience is the biggest key to an easier time in coping with divorce; a time that is probably the most devastating, fearful, stressful and depressing in a person’s life.
+Because when going through a divorce, patience is the biggest key to an easier time in coping with divorce; a time that is probably one of the most devastating, fearful, stressful and depressing in a person’s life.

-Having patience isn’t easy.
-I know.
+I would know.
 I might be one of the most impatient people I’ve ever come across.
 In fact, those who know me personally and who are reading this are laughing out loud right now because they can’t believe I am giving advice to other people about being patient.
 But what I’m trying to saying is, I get it.
-We all want it now, Veruca.
+We all want it now, (like Veruca.)
 And, our society has become a place where we get what we want now.

 Think about it.
-If you want to know something, you either Google it or ask Siri and you get it NOW.
+If you want to know something, you either Google it or ask Siri and you get your answer NOW.
 If you want to go somewhere, you punch in the location onto your GPS and you get directions NOW.
 If you want groceries?
-You order via Pea Pod and they come NOW.
+You order online and they come NOW.
 Even people.
 If you want to talk to someone, you text or email the person and you expect a response within 30 seconds or you are annoyed.
 Because you want it NOW.

 So, when it comes to divorce, we want to be able to pick up our Smartphone and say, “Siri, give me a divorce now.”
 But, the thing about going through a divorce is that it takes time.
 It takes A LOT of time.
 From the time one or both people decide to get divorced up until the time the papers are signed and it’s final could take years.
 And, like Veruca, we don’t have patience.
 WE WANT IT NOW!!!
 So, we whine and kick and scream and cry and our fury makes Veruca look like a pussycat.